cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

 /

--- 3. Grant the execution privilege to everyone, through the PUBLIC role GRANT ALL PRIVILEGES ON CYRAL."mask_string" TO PUBLIC;
+-- 3. Grant the execution privilege to everyone, through the PUBLIC role GRANT EXECUTE ON CYRAL."mask_string" TO PUBLIC;
 ```

 The above script can be saved to a file, e.g. `example-udf-oracle.sql`, and can be copied as is and executed in your application of choice.
 In `sqlplus`, considering you are already connected, it can be installed with the following command: